-The repair area should be tented to provide protection from harsh elements (heavy rain, dust, wind, etc...).
+The repair area should be tented to provide protection from harsh elements (heavy rain, dust, wind, etc....).
 If direct tenting is not available, a plan of action is required should the repair need to be stopped due to outside influences.
 If possible, it is recommended that a plastic sheet or tarp is laid under the pipe to prevent contamination of fabric should anything touch the ground.
 In addition to Governmental and Company Regulations, the ditch preparation for installations should be an inverted "bell-shaped" with approximately 48" of working area on both sides of the pipe and deep enough provide "belt-buckle" working height (if possible - provide approximately 24" of clearance beneath pipe).
+Additionally, during the AtlasTM installation, scissors and gloves should be available for use as needed.